 Educate yourself on Santa Barbara history and tour beautifully restored adobes.
 Start at El Presidio de Santa Bárbara State Historic Park operated by the Santa Barbara Trust for Historic Preservation.
 The Presidio Chapel is an iconic photo-op.
 Check out two remaining original buildings from Spanish rule—El Cuartel, the second oldest building in all of California, and the Canedo Adobe.
 Do a deep dive into Santa Barbara history at the Santa Barbara Historical Museum.
 Afterward, walk over to Casa de la Guerra, the 1800s residence of the fifth commander of the Presidio that served as the hub of the Santa Barbara community in the Mexican era.

 Meander around the open-air El Paseo, Southern California’s very first shopping center that opened in the 1920s.
 Get to know the wines at Au Bon Climat, made by one of Santa Barbara’s pioneering winemaking legends, Jim Clendenen.
 Learn about one of the hottest grape-growing regions in Santa Barbara County at Happy Canyon Vineyard.
 Do a chocolate and wine pairing at Grassini Family Vineyards.
 Pet house pup Sophie at Jamie Slone Wines.
-Sip and swirl Barden Wines, one of Presidio Neighborhood “Like a Local” insider Hugh Margerum’s family projects.
-The artist and entrepreneur is one of the neighborhoods biggest champions.
+Sipping wine is a favorite pastime of Hugh Margerum, the Presidio Neighborhood “Like a Local” insider.
+In fact, the artist and entrepreneur is one of the neighborhood’s biggest champions.

 PLACES TO EAT:

-Perk up at Handlebar Coffee Roasters, a leading local roaster started by former pro cyclists.
-Grab gourmet food to go at Panino Santa Barbara or gather picnic provisions at C’est Cheese.
-Settle in for a leisurely lunch on the patio at Paradise Cafe.
-Wine Cask also has an inviting patio—or opt for dinner in the dining room for an elegant, upscale multi-course feast.
-The Middle Child is a newer casual lunch and dinner destination that has quickly become known for its seasonal pizza creations.
+Perk up at Handlebar Coffee Roasters, a leading local roaster started by former pro cyclists, or grab gourmet food to go at Panino Santa Barbara.
+Settle in freshly made salads and sandwiches at Three Pickles.
+Wine Cask has an inviting patio perfect for a leisurely meal al fresco—or opt for dinner in the dining room for an elegant, upscale multi-course feast.

 Indulge in global fusion cuisine at dinner-only The Black Sheep Restaurant.
 Be transported to the Middle East with the flavors of Lebanon at Zaytoon.
 La Playa Azul is the neighborhood’s go-to Mexican sit-down restaurant.
 Cap your night with a mai tai or pickle martini at The Pickle Room, a local’s favorite where the spirit of Santa Barbara’s former Chinatown lives on.